 This course introduces the DMS student to the laws related to patient rights, intentional torts, negligence, and malpractice litigation.
 The course will alert the students of their rights, duties, and legal responsibilities within the context of their function as a member of the allied health care team.
-Prerequisite: DMS-095 (with a grade of C or better).
+Prerequisite: DMS-095 (with a grade of C or better). --Transfers to CSU only

-Patient Care Techniques for LEC 32-36/LAB 48-54 Sonographers
+Patient Care Techniques for

+Sonographers